-Through the instruction in LOAC as mentioned under Section II (4.1) and in accordance with the Danish military manual the armed forces personnel receive training on the implementation and enforcement of the LOAC rules including individual and command responsibility for violations of inter alia the Danish military criminal code and the rules concerning prosecution of such crimes.
+Through the instruction in LOAC as mentioned under Section II (4.1) and in accordance with the Danish military manual the armed forces personnel receive training on the implementation and enforcement of the LOAC rules including individual and command responsibility for violations of i.a. the Danish Military Criminal Code and the rules concerning prosecution of such crimes.
+Furthermore, armed forces personnel are trained on their special duties under the Danish Military Criminal Code and the Code and the rules concerning the Danish Military Criminal Code and the rules concerning be under the Danish Military Criminal Code and the rules concerning the Danish Military Criminal Code and the Danish Military Disciplinary Act.